 - Day 30-35.
 Notice given to outgoing MSP per contract.
 New vendor begins discovery (formally — they should have already done a high-level scoping during selection).

 - Day 50-65.
 Knowledge transfer sessions.
 We typically run two to four working sessions with the outgoing MSP — usually with the principal in the room — to extract operational knowledge.
-Some MSPs cooperate generously; others don’t.
+Some MSPs cooperate generously; others withhold.
 Plan for the worst case (nothing useful) and be pleasantly surprised.

 Phase 3: Cutover + first 30 days (Days 75-90+)